-Codes of Behaviour
+Codes of Ethical Behaviour

 When a member joins the Institute, he / she agrees to abide by the Codes and all other rules and regulations of the IITPSA.

-Code of Conduct
+Code of Ethics

 A member of the Institute of Information Technology Professionals South Africa will: